NADIA WESTON

 Overview

-Helping small and mid-market clients process multiple payments with different payment method simultaneously
+Helping mid-market and large corporate clients process multiple payments with different payment method simultaneously

 Stage 1